Bachelor of Arts

 Free tools and resources to help you become a classroom teacher!
 Create an account today and immediately access:

-The Teacher Education Department of Adams State University is dedicated to inspiring and empowering the cultivation of educational leaders who embrace diversity, facilitate change, and contribute to the learning and inclusion of all students, particularly in rural regions.
+The School of Education at Adams State University is dedicated to inspiring and empowering the cultivation of educational leaders who embrace diversity, facilitate change, and contribute to the learning and inclusion of all students, particularly in rural regions.

 ED 310: Methods/Teaching Science-Elem (3 hours)